claudioc/modialog/README.md

       <div class="content"></div>
     </div>

 **Add a CSS**: a minimal CSS is really needed for the dialog to work as intended.
-Please take a look at the provided [demo.html] for an actual example.
+Please take a look at the source code of the provided [demo.html] for an actual example.

 Now use JavaScript to initialize the plugin and open the dialog (three examples follows)